gleich/optic.docs/docs/intro.md

 ## Why schoolwork as code?

-tl;dr coding is cool and school is boring (also LaTeX documents just look awesome).
+tl;dr coding is cool and school is boring (also LaTeX documents just look awesome and help make something _really_ boring a little more interesting).

 ## Introduction to the Automation